For other NFTS diploma courses

-- Students work across original online and social video production, 360 Video and VR, digital products, apps and game development, multiplatform TV production and social media including creating great content for Facebook, Instagram, Snapchat and YouTube.
+- Work on original online and social video production, 360 Video and VR, digital products, apps and game development, multiplatform TV production and social media, including creating great content for Facebook, Instagram, Snapchat and YouTube.

-- Work with students from other award-winning NFTS departments including TV Entertainment, Documentary and Games.
+- Work with students from other award-winning NFTS departments including TV Drama, Documentary and Games.

-- Students will do placements at leading media companies like Sky, and work with top-flight industry mentors for their graduation projects.
+- Take up placements at leading media companies like Sky, and work with top-flight industry mentors for graduation projects.

 - Attend NFTS masterclasses from world leading content makers who have included in the last 18 months directors Christopher Nolan, Danny Boyle and Steve McQueen